SUBCHAPTER 09C ‑ ADMINISTRATION OF CRIMINAL JUSTICE EDUCATION AND TRAINING STANDARDS

 (1) Criminal Justice Officer with probationary certification:

-(D) the Commission's Mandated Background Investigation Form as completed by the agency's investigator;
+(D) the Commission's Mandated Background Investigation Form as completed by the agency's investigator, (Form F-8), pursuant to 12 NCAC 09B .0102;

-(G) documentation of all criminal justice training completed by the officer;
+(G) course listing(s) and completion date(s) of all criminal justice training completed by the officer;

-(J) for the law enforcement officer, documentation on a commission‑approved form as set forth in 12 NCAC 09E .0103(3) and .0110(5) that the officer has completed the minimum in‑service training as required;
+(J) for the law enforcement officer, records of all in-service training received by the officer, as set forth in 12 NCAC 09E .0103(3) and .0110(5) that the officer has completed the minimum in‑service training as required;

 (K) certified copy of proof of age, citizenship, and educational requirements required in 12 NCAC 09B .0101;